Skip to main content

 Admissions

-The entry criteria for all programmes may be found in the ITS prospectus.,
+The entry criteria for all programmes are detailed in the ITS prospectus.

 Curriculum

-• provide a student oriented style of curriculum which promotes creativity, innovation, participation, self-reflection, and personal independence;
+• Provide a student-centred curriculum that fosters creativity, innovation, participation, self-reflection, and personal independence;

-• develop specialised technical, leadership and entrepreneurial skills in line with tomorrow’s industry trends and requirements;
+• Develop specialised technical, leadership, and entrepreneurial skills aligned with future industry trends and requirements;

-• promote an international outlook whilst embracing differences between local and foreign cultures;
+• Encourage an international perspective whilst embracing and respecting cultural differences between local and foreign communities;

-• promote professional development through lifelong learning opportunities for all levels within society;
+• Promote professional development through lifelong learning opportunities for all members of society;

 Teaching methods